Jason2Brownlee/blog/content/posts/prompt-scaffold.md

 It would save me time as I have been doing things like this manually with a suite of front-line models, although with a lot more hand tweaking at each step to push things in the directions I want.

 I must experiment with this.

+I suspect most no-code automation platforms can do this, e.g. zapier.